Doctoral Portfolio Links

 g.
 Strategies of leadership in consultation

 h.
-Current topical and political issues in counseling and how those issues affect the daily work of counselors and the counseling profession
+Current topical and political issues in counseling and how those issues affect the daily work of counselors and the

 i.
 Role of counselors and counselor educators advocating on behalf of the profession and professional identity